KalyanasGitRepo/PegaOnKubernetes/README.md

  ### Prepare Pega docker images for your installation.

 11. Run the follwing command with the correct paramater values.
-This scripts performs the tasks mentioned below.
+This script performs the tasks mentioned below.

     Command: